Welcome TO Snowshoe

 - Retail discounts are applicable at 4848, Signatures & Sweets of Snowshoe, Pocahontas Supply Company, and The Mountain Adventure Center (MAC).
 Discount excludes hard goods.

 - Food & beverage discounts are applicable to all Snowshoe-owned restaurants.
-Snowshoe-owned restaurants include: Cheat Mountain Pizza, Sunset Cantina, The Junction Ale House, The Boathouse, and Wildcat Provisions.
+Snowshoe-owned restaurants include: Cheat Mountain Pizza, Sunset Cantina, The Junction Ale House, The Boathouse, Village Pub, and Wildcat Provisions.

 - Lodging discounts apply to stays of two nights or more.
 Please call 1-877-441-4386 when booking to apply your discount.
 Select event weekends excluded.
 Please call 1-877-441-4386 when booking to apply your discount.